 It is also noteworthy that cochlear implants, small hearing aids surgically rooted inside the ear, have been shown to cause vertigo and dizziness.
 If your loved one has a cochlear implant, this might explain problems with balance.

-For a number of reasons, including difficulty communicating, someone with Alzheimer’s may not be able to tell you that balance is becoming a problem.
+There are reasons someone with Alzheimer’s may not be able to tell you that balance is becoming a problem.
+That is because there can be difficulty communicating.
 Watch for these signs:

 – Walking unsteadily